alex-alina/game-api-assignment/README.md

 * You need a working Postgres database that is preferrably empty and running
 * Install the dependencies using `npm install`
 * Start the server using `nodemon .`
-* You can now access enpoints with HTTPie commands on `localhost:4000`
+* Access enpoints with HTTPie commands on `localhost:4000`

 ## License